shakes76/PatternAnalysis-2023/recognition/TRANSFORMER_43909856/README.md

 ``````

 ### Reproducibility
-Model training was completed on the UQ Rangpur HPC server, using the [insert GPU name here]
+Model training was completed on the UQ Rangpur HPC server, using the vgpu40
 node with the following hardware specifications:

-- **TODO** add list of GPU node specs here
+- 8x vCPU cores (AMD Zen 2)
+- 128 GB RAM
+- NVIDIA A100 40GB vGPU

+For more information, see [UQ EAIT compute infrastructure.](https://student.eait.uq.edu.au/infrastructure/compute/)

 The model was saved after training, and inference was later completed on a local device.